RoamGuru Roam Guru

 Contemporary Culture

 Turin isn't trapped in its past.
-The city has reinvented itself as a center of contemporary art and design.
+The city has reinvented itself as a center of contemporary art and design, particularly after hosting the 2006 Winter Olympics.

 Castello di Rivoli